shindeakansha2004-debug/amazon-sales-excel-dashboard/README.md

 Improving analytical thinking and visualization skills

+## 👉 How to Explore
+1. Open `Amazon Sales Dashboard.xlsx`
+2. Use slicers to filter by:
+   - Date
+   - Customer Gender
+   - City
+   - Payment Method
+3. View charts to analyze trends and insights

+## Summary
+This Excel dashboard transforms raw Amazon sales data into interactive insights that help understand revenue patterns, customer behavior, and top-performing segments.

 👩‍💻 About Me

 I am a Data Analyst fresher actively building hands-on projects to strengthen my skills in data analysis, Excel dashboards, and business insights.